 University orientation programs for new students and their parents are provided at numerous times during the year, including the beginning of each semester.
 Each orientation program includes academic advisement, campus tours, special events, and an introduction to university resources and procedures.
 Parent programs are also included.
 Newly admitted students are sent information preceding each orientation program.
 Students are strongly encouraged to attend orientation activities.

 Undergraduate Admission Standards

 The Arizona Board of Regents establishes undergraduate admission standards for the university in general.
-Particular colleges, schools, or departments within the university may establish stricter standards, which are given in the respective sections of the catalog and should be noted by students planning to enroll in any of these programs.
+Particular colleges, divisions, schools, or departments within the uni-